 Taboga is a popular day trip from Panama City, so the boat may be crowded, especially on the weekends.
 I'll never forget one trip we made on a beautiful Saturday.
 The ferry was crowded, the music was loud, and everyone was dancing and enjoying their day off.
 I was with my co-workers, and we were about the only Americans on board.
-The locals encouraged us to join in the fun, and we had a great time during our hour-long boat ride.
+The locals encouraged us to join in the fun, and we had a great time during our boat ride.

 Before you settle on the beach, you should explore the island.
 It won't take you long to see the "city"!
 The island is about 2.3 square miles (5.9 square kilometers).
 There is one small street, and a few paths.
 The "main street" takes you by a couple of open air bars, and gives you a chance to see how Taboga has earned its name, the island of flowers.

-There are some fascinating homes, an interesting old cemetery, and the beach at the hotel is relatively clean and restful.
+There are some fascinating homes, an interesting old cemetery, and the beach is relatively clean and restful.
 You can walk the main street in about 10 minutes if you don't stop.
 If you feel energetic, you can wander the network of well maintained paths around the island, many of which are lined with a variety of orchids and other flowers.
 Depending on the time of year, you might see thousands of pelicans nesting on the back side of the island from the boat dock.
 It will take you about three or four hours to explore the island.

 Taboga served as an important port for the North American and English fleets at the beginning of the twentieth century.
 It has also been a source of respite from the heat of the city and from epidemics.
 For such a small island, its past is quite flavorful.
-Now, most people enjoy swimming a little, sitting in the shade (or the sun), and savoring the peaceful beach and the Gulf of Panama in the Pacific Ocean.
+Now, most people enjoy swimming a little, sitting in the shade (or the sun), and savoring the peaceful Panama beach and the Gulf of Panama in the Pacific Ocean.